What Car? Real MPG Mini sponsored strip DESKTOP

 The Seat Ateca isn’t just great to drive and attractive to look at, it’s also impressively spacious, well equipped and competitively priced compared with its VW Group cousins, the Skoda Karoq and Volkswagen Tiguan.

-The punchy yet frugal 1.6-litre diesel engine we put through our Real MPG test is no longer available in a new Ateca, having been replaced by a 2.0-litre variant as part of a mid-life update, but you can find examples on the used market.
+The punchy yet frugal 1.6-litre diesel engine we put through our Real MPG test is no longer available in a new Ateca, having been replaced by a 2.0-litre version as part of a mid-life update, but you can find examples on the used market.

 Read our full used Seat Ateca review